 It’s been more than half a century since Laurance Rockefeller purchased this 1,400 acres of Puerto Rican paradise just as Americans were discovering air travel as the ideal way to get away from it all.
 An ardent conservationist, Rockefeller created a resort with deep respect for the environment—where no building was taller than a palm tree—while at the same time hiring Robert Trent Jones Sr. to craft four challenging courses.
 Instantly, Dorado Beach became a playground for the rich and famous, attracting everyone from Liz Taylor and Ava Gardner to Mickey Mantle and Joe Namath to Presidents Eisenhower and Kennedy.

 Over time, however, it lost its luster, suffering through a series of owners with neither the vision nor coffers of Rockefeller.
 Then a few years ago, a committed group of investors brought Ritz-Carlton on board.
-The result was the launch in December of North America’s first Ritz-Carlton Reserve—and a new era of luxury at Dorado Beach.
 Check-in at the resort now brings a Downton Abbey moment as a lineup of smiling maids and butlers assembles curbside and one of them, assigned as your personal “ambassador,” leads you to a room that would make even Dame Maggie Smith gush with glee.

 The hotel that stood on this spot since day one has been razed and replaced by 114 ultra-chic guest rooms and suites spread across 11 two-story buildings.
 Each of the ground-floor rooms has its own infinity pool and lawn leading to the beach just steps away, while each of the second-floor rooms has a rooftop pool.
 If that’s not enough aquatic extravagance, the rooms also have both indoor and outdoor showers as well as soaking tubs.